KirbyLV/D3TrackReporter/README.md

 -python
 -node.js + npm
 -This folder should contain all other requirements
--May need to run 'npm install'
+-navigate to the folder for D3TrackReporter and run `npm install` to install vite